eda-ricercatore/gulyas-scripts/notes/tutorials/git-tutorial.md

 ![NetID authentication](https://github.com/eda-ricercatore/gulyas-scripts/blob/master/notes/tutorials/git-tutorial-pics/make-repo-private/make-repo-private-authentication.jpg)

-You will return to the "Settings" page of the *GitHub* repository, with the "Private" flag beside the name of the repository (near the top left corner of the window/tab).
+You will return to the "Settings" page of the *GitHub* repository, with the "Private" flag (circled in red) beside the name of the repository (near the top left corner of the window/tab).

 ![Private repo 1](https://github.com/eda-ricercatore/gulyas-scripts/blob/master/notes/tutorials/git-tutorial-pics/make-repo-private/private-repo-1.jpg)

-When you scroll to the bottom of the page, you will notice a "Make public" button in the "Danger Zone".
+When you scroll to the bottom of the page, you will notice a "Make public" button (circled in red) in the "Danger Zone".
 This is because the *GitHub* repository is currently private, and cannot be made "private private".
 However, it has the "Make public" button in the "Danger Zone" to allow the administrator/collaborator of the *GitHub* repository make set the *GitHub* repository to public, so that everyone can see it again.

 ![Private repo 2](https://github.com/eda-ricercatore/gulyas-scripts/blob/master/notes/tutorials/git-tutorial-pics/make-repo-private/private-repo-2.jpg)

-Similarly, when you return to the main page of the *GitHub* repository, you will notice the "Private" flag beside the name of the repository (near the top left corner of the window/tab).
+Similarly, when you return to the main page of the *GitHub* repository, you will notice the "Private" flag (circled in red) beside the name of the repository (near the top left corner of the window/tab).

 ![Private repo indicator](https://github.com/eda-ricercatore/gulyas-scripts/blob/master/notes/tutorials/git-tutorial-pics/make-repo-private/private-repo-indicator.jpg)